Name: Zoe Campos

 At 2:20 am on November 18, 2013 Zoe texted her mother telling her that she was on her way to pick her up from work on East 34 Street in Lubbock.
-The drive should have taken Zoe 10 minutes, but never showed up.
-She hasn’t been seen or heard from since.
+The drive should have taken Zoe 10 minutes, but she never showed up.
+Zoe hasn’t been seen or heard from since.

 Her mother called Zoe back, but she didn’t answer and it went to voicemail.
 At 8:00 am it was discovered that Zoe was not at her sister’s house, and that her car was gone.
 When her family called her phone it went straight to voicemail.

 At 5:00 pm her family called the police and an APB was put out on Zoe’s car, a silver four door 1997 Lincoln Town Car.
 A missing person’s case was filed the next day.

 On the evening of Wednesday November 20, Zoe’s aunt Monica spotted Zoe’s car.
 She pulled up next to it and saw an unidentified man in a hoodie driving.
 After losing sight of it briefly she ended up finding Zoe’s car abandoned in the Driftwood apartment complex, located on 5501 Utica Avenue.

 The police were called and showed up an hour later.
 They found Zoe’s phone charger and a male’s sweatshirt in the backseat, her jacket and a roll of duct tape was found in the trunk.
 No good fingerprints were found on the car.

 Police traced Zoe’s last cellphone activity (the text to her mother around 2:00 am on November 18) to within a 1 mile radius of Lowery Field, a football stadium near South-Central Lubbock.